About CHNA 15

 Governance of CHNA 15 is conducted through a Steering Committee which sets the program of the CHNA.
 The Steering Committee is vested with administrative oversight of the organization, dispersal of funds, establishment of all contractual arrangements for the organization, and oversight of the Coordinator and the Fiscal Sponsor.
 Steering Committee members are elected by the membership for terms of two years.

-- Dan Pereira, Co-Chair: Director, Town of Lincoln, Parks and Recreation Department
+- Dan Pereira, Treasurer: Director, Town of Lincoln, Parks and Recreation Department

-- Christine Shruhan, Co-Chair: Executive Director, Burlington Youth and Family Services
+- Christine Shruhan: Executive Director, Burlington Youth and Family Services

 - Deborah Garfield: Director of Clinical Services, Eliot Community Human Services